COVID‑19 and the economy

 This is particularly problematic in the case of friction in the market for Government of Canada bonds, which are often held as the safest Canadian-dollar asset.
 Those holding a bond may find it difficult to sell it to obtain cash, while those wishing to buy a bond for its safety may be unable to obtain it.
 Given the central role of Government of Canada bonds, including as a benchmark for other interest rates, such market illiquidity can have pervasive effects through the financial system.

-As key financial markets have become strained during this period, the Bank has established several programs to increase liquidity in core funding markets.
+As key financial markets became strained during this period, the Bank established several large-scale asset purchase programs to increase liquidity in core funding markets.
+With core markets functioning normally and the economy reopening, we have discontinued the market liquidity facilities.

-- The Bankers’ Acceptance Purchase Facility (BAPF) supports a key source of financing for small and medium-sized corporate borrowers.
+- Bankers’ Acceptance Purchase Facility (BAPF): This program supported the market for bankers' acceptances, a key source of financing for small and medium-sized corporate borrowers.

-- The Commercial Paper Purchase Program (CPPP) supports the flow of credit to the economy by alleviating strains in Canada’s commercial paper markets, a key source of short-term financing to support the ongoing needs of a wide range of firms and public authorities.
+- Commercial Paper Purchase Program (CPPP): This program supported the flow of credit to the economy by alleviating strains in Canada’s commercial paper markets, a key source of short-term financing to support the ongoing needs of a wide range of firms and public authorities.

 These interventions, which involve acquiring financial assets and lending to financial institutions, increase the size of the Bank’s balance sheet.
 This balance sheet expansion, in conjunction with our other actions, helps get the financial system functioning properly.
 A well-functioning financial system helps the economy recover once the restrictions to contain the virus have been lifted.